Enhanced foreground mitigation in thermal SZ Compton-$y$ maps via polarization and deprojection: Analysis and results

 We now apply the multi-Stokes Hybrid NILC to the \pl\ PR4 data described in Section~\ref{sec:data}, producing a PR4 $TQU$ $y$-map and comparing it to the public PR4 NILC $T$ $y$-map released by \cite{PR4NILCymap}.
 The processing of the PR4 $TQU$ $y$-map closely follows that of the PR4 NILC $y$-map presented in \cite{PR4NILCymap}, with the only modification being the inclusion of the additional polarization channels described in Section~\ref{sec:TP}.

-Figure~\ref{fig:pr4_region} shows the PR4 NILC $T$ $y$-map \cite{PR4NILCymap} in the left panel and the PR4 $TQU$ $y$-map (this work) in the right panel, displayed over the same $62.5\deg \times 50\deg$ region of the sky centred at Galactic coordinates $(\ell,b)=(0\deg,-45\deg)$.
+Figure~\ref{fig:pr4_region} shows the PR4 NILC $T$ $y$-map \cite{PR4NILCymap} in the left panel and the PR4 $TQU$ $y$-map (this work) in the middle panel, displayed over the same $62.5\deg \times 50\deg$ region of the sky centred at Galactic coordinates $(\ell,b)=(0\deg,-45\deg)$.
 The two $y$-maps exhibit consistent reconstruction of the thermal SZ signal from galaxy clusters, visible as red spots in the maps.
+The difference between the two $y$-maps, shown in the right panel, exhibits diffuse large-scale features consistent with residual Galactic foreground contamination that is more prominent in the $T$ $y$-map, as discussed below.

 The normalized one-point probability distribution functions (1-PDFs) of both $y$-maps, computed over $f_{\rm sky}=56\,\%$ of the sky\footnote{Using the union of the $f_{\rm sky}=60\,\%$ Galactic mask from \cite{PR4NILCymap} and a point-source mask constructed from \cite{2006MNRAS.370.2047L,planck2014-a35}.} (see the mask in Figure~1 of \cite{PR4NILCymap}) and shown in the left panel of Figure~\ref{fig:pdf_pr4}, are also consistent, recovering the characteristic skewed tail of the thermal SZ effect and thereby corroborating the robustness of the SZ signal reconstruction.
 Despite this apparent agreement in thermal SZ recovery, the two $y$-maps differ significantly in their level of residual Galactic foreground contamination, as we illustrate below.